convexset/meteor-template-level-subs-cache/README.md

 Additional tools are provided in the form of:
  - [`DefaultSubscriptions`](#defaultsubscriptions): A tool for describing publications which should be subscribed to throughout the application
  - [`_EnsureIndexes`](#_EnsureIndexes): A development tool for ensuring the existence of indexes/indices for Mongo collections
+ - [The Information Bundler](#the-information-bundler-enhancement): A tool for not reducing repeated code in specifying the information requirements of templates

 ## Table of Contents